-In Foundation Stage and Key Stage 1 all children will be read with individually, once a week, by an adult in school, even if they are free readers.
-Targeted children will be read with at least twice a week.
-In Foundation Stage and Key Stage 1 high frequency words are sent home for additional practise as well as phonic practise.
+In EYFS and Key Stage 1 all children will be read with individually, once a week, by an adult in school, even if they are free readers.
+Targeted children will be heard more frequently at the discretion of the class teacher.

-In Lower Key Stage 2 children still on book bands will be read with individually by an adult s frequently as possible and depending on the child's needs.
+In Lower Key Stage 2 children still on book bands will be read with individually by an adult as frequently as possible and depending on the child's needs.
 Teachers will check reading journals to keep track of reading and check children's choice of book is at an appropriate level of challenge.
 Teachers will provide appropriate extra support for free readers working below year group expectations.